 #ITwomen… not so hard to find after all

 I’ve just compiled a Google doc #ITwomen with the names of nearly 60 women in IT — current and potential speakers and conference presenters.
 Hopefully, the list will grow; you are invited to add to or amend the list to keep it current.
-[November 2013 update: the #ITwomen list now has the names of over 150 women.]
+[September 2014 update: the #ITwomen list now has the names of over 150 women and a growing set of resources for planning inclusive conferences.]

 Here is the story behind the #ITwomen list…